publicJorn/react-polyglot/README.md

 # React Polyglot

-Provides higher order component for using Polyglot with React
+Provides higher order component for using Polyglot with React.

+This package is a fork of [react-polyglot](https://github.com/nayaabkhan/react-polyglot).

 ## Installation